 Think about common areas such as lobbies, garages, stairwells, and elevator landings.
 Not only does it look unappealing if a few lights are burnt out in that area, but it can also be

 Don't work harder, work smarter.
 The next area you want to tackle is the hard-to-reach places in your building.
 Where are the places you need special equipment to change the lighting?
 Do you have cove lighting that's time-consuming and difficult to work on?

 Moving to long-life products in these "thorn-in-your-side" areas will save you a significant amount of time and heartache.

-Every time a light bulb needed to be replaced, they had to order a special –– and much more expensive –– lift that wouldn't ruin the imported tile flooring.
+Every time a light bulb needed to be replaced, they had to order a special – and much more expensive – lift that wouldn't ruin the imported tile flooring.
 Oh, and they obviously couldn't complete that work during business hours, so it had to be done after hours, making an already expensive and tedious project all the more expensive and tedious.
-The client had to dish out overtime pay and coordinate fluid employee schedules –– all just to change a light bulb.
-(Insert a "how many people does it take to change a
+The client had to dish out overtime pay and coordinate fluid employee schedules – all just to change a light bulb.
+(Insert a "how many people does it take to change a light bulb" joke here.)

-The bottom line is that while payback is often driven by energy savings with LEDs, the long life ratings can have great benefits that can often be overlooked as well.
+The bottom line is that while payback is often driven by energy savings with LEDs, the long life ratings can have other great benefits as well.